 Take a deep breath and be still, knowing that God is in control of all things and He has plans to turn things around for you.
 A calming wind of the Spirit will flow over you and reveal to you the way that you should go.

 2. We must be focused and patient in the process of transformation and sanctification.
 As the values of the Spirit are radically different from the common values of society, we must be focused and yet be patient with ourselves.
 Pick one virtue a month and work on it.
 Hold yourself accountable to mature Christians so that they could encourage you.
 Some virtues of the Spirit are listed below:

 a.
 Your life purpose is no longer to live for your own benefit but for the benefit of others.
 How does this virtue affect your church life, family life and work life?

 b.
 Your attitude is humble and open in receiving feedbacks and admonishment.
 Pride and emotions of inferiority have no place in your life as your destiny is to attain the likeness of Christ.
 Express your willingness in receiving encouragement and admonishment from those you trust.

 c.
 Your desire is to love God and to worship Him supremely.
 Identify hindrances like busyness, worry, bitterness that kept you from your time of worship.
 Set aside time daily to read the Word and to connect with God in worship.

 d.
-Learn to appreciate weakness and your strengths.
+Understand your peculiar characteristics, strengths and weaknesses.
 Identify your strengths and use them to serve the community.
-At the same time, when you identify and remove the weakness in your character, your true design that is found in Christ will emerge.
+At the same time, when you identify and remove the weaknesses in your character, your true design that is found in Christ will emerge.
 By loving yourself and your distinctive qualities, you can begin to discover God’s calling and purpose for your life.